Mary Prince

 At age 17, Mary had been through so much already, and all of the hardship she had been through started to take its toll.
 She was plagued with rheumatism.

-In 1816, Mary was moved onto a new set of owners, a Mr and Mrs John Wood to work as a domestic slave in Antigua.
-These owners did not let up and Mrs Woods put Mary to work on further arduous tasks for her.
+In 1816, Mary was moved onto a new set of owners, Mr. and Mrs. John Wood, to work as a domestic servant in Antigua.
+These owners did not let up, and Mrs. Woods put Mary to work on further arduous tasks.

-In 2012, Mary Prince was recognised as a National Hero of Bermuda, and we from Adeptales salute you, Mary Prince.
+In 2012, Mary Prince was recognised as a National Hero of Bermuda, and we at Adeptales salute her for her courage and resilience.
+Her story is a testament to the strength and determination of the human spirit in the face of adversity.

 Leave a Reply